wncjs96/Discord_Talking_Bot/README.md

-# Discord_Talking_Bot
+# Discord_Chatting_Bot
-Discord bot that chats and talks
+Discord bot that chats in Korean